 A number of applications and end devices support encryption.
 There are some, however, that do not support encryption measures.
 Connections to these devices will be established without encryption.
-For a list of devices and applications that support encryption, refer to Table #unique_154/unique_154_Connect_42_id203Al0V01J8.
+For a list of devices and applications that support encryption, refer to the table.